phalcon-orphanage/docs/pl/reference/views.rst

     <?php

+    use Phalcon\Mvc\Controller;

-    class ProductsController extends \Phalcon\Mvc\Controller
+    class ProductsController extends Controller
     {
         public function listAction()
         {
             // Pick "views-dir/products/search" as view to render
             $this->view->pick("products/search");

-            // Pick "views-dir/products/list" as view to render
+            // Pick "views-dir/books/list" as view to render
-            $this->view->pick(array('products'));
+            $this->view->pick(array('books'));

-            // Pick "views-dir/products/list" as view to render
+            // Pick "views-dir/products/search" as view to render
             $this->view->pick(array(1 => 'search'));
         }
     }

 Disabling the view
 ^^^^^^^^^^^^^^^^^^
 If your controller doesn't produce any output in the view (or not even have one) you may disable the view component avoiding unnecessary processing:

 .. code-block:: php

     <?php

+    use Phalcon\Mvc\Controller;

-    class UsersController extends \Phalcon\Mvc\Controller
+    class UsersController extends Controller
     {
         public function closeSessionAction()
         {
             // Close session